-205.1 The competitors are obliged to make themselves familiar with the appropriate FIS Rules and must comply with the additional instructions of the Jury.
+- 205.1 The competitors are obliged to make themselves familiar with the appropriate FIS Rules and must comply with the additional instructions of the Jury.
 Competitors must also follow the FIS rules regulations.
 205.2 Competitors are not permitted to use doping. (see FIS Anti-Doping Rules and Procedural Guidelines) 205.3 As stated in the Athletes Declaration, competitors have the right to inform the Jury of safety concerns they may have regarding the training and competition courses.
 More details are given in the corresponding discipline rules.
 205.4 Competitors who do not attend the prize-giving ceremonies without excuse lose their claim to any prize including prize money.
 In exceptional circumstances, competitors may be represented by another member of their team, but this person has no right to take their place on the podium.
 205.5 Competitors must behave in a correct and sportsmanlike manner towards members of the Organising Committee, volunteers, officials and the public.
-205.6 Support for the Competitors Competitors registered with FIS by their National Ski Association to participate in 205.6.1 FIS races may accept: 205.6.2 full compensation for travel cost to training and competition, full reimbursement for accommodation during training and competitions, 205.6.3 205.6.4 pocket money, 205.6.5 compensation for loss of income according to decisions of their National Ski Association, 205.6.6 social security including insurance for training and competition, scholarships.
+205.6 Support for the Competitors 205.6.1 Competitors registered with FIS by their National Ski Association to participate in FIS races may accept: 205.6.2 full compensation for travel cost to training and competition, 205.6.3 full reimbursement for accommodation during training and competitions, 205.6.4 pocket money, 205.6.5 compensation for loss of income according to decisions of their National Ski - 205.6.6 social security including insurance for training and competition, - 205.6.7 scholarships. - A National Ski Association may reserve funds to secure their competitors' education and future career after retiring from active competitive skiing.
+The competitors have no claim to these funds which shall be dispensed only according to the judgement of their National Ski Association.